fenago/datastax-enterprise-cassandra/DS201-Exercises/md/10- Gossip - Solution.md

 # Steps

-## 1) Be sure both nodes are up and running using dsetool status.
+## 1) Be sure both nodes are up and running using nodetool status.
 Start your nodes if

 ## necessary.